btorressz/PerpTradeSim/README.md

 ## Configuration

 The application uses live price data from Jupiter API and requires no API keys or authentication.
 All trading is simulated locally with realistic market conditions and fees.

+## License

+**MIT License**